cambridgeltl/multi3woz/README.md

 **Please note that this branch may be behind the main branch.**

+This repository reproduces the results reported in our paper, which may not incorporate changes or fixes we introduced to the dataset after the publication of this paper.
+If possible, please use the data and code in the main branch for your research.

 Code repository for the paper: <br>

 [***A Systematic Study of Performance Disparities in Multilingual Task-Oriented Dialogue Systems***](https://openreview.net/forum?id=aY4avQ0ItI)